bonny/WordPress-Simple-History/readme.txt

 - Fix search date range inputs not showing correctly.
 - Change the message for when a plugin is deactivated due to an error.
 Now the plugin slug is included, so you know exactly what plugin has been deactivated.
+- HHVM is not used for any tests any longer because PHP 7 and Travis not supporting it or something.
+I dunno.
+Something like that.

 = 2.16 (May 2017) =